Boolean values and expressions¶

 andz[0]

-have the same ID in memory, this means that we are referring to the same object in two places.Most frequently,
+have the same ID in memory, this means that we are referring to the same object in two places.The

 is

-The Python style guide in PEP 8 says that you should use identity to compare with None.
-So you should never use
+The Python style guide in PEP 8 also recommends that you should check for identity with None and not for values, so never use

 x == None